Purdue Pharma in discussion on $10 billion-$12 billion offer to settle opioid lawsuits: sources

 Purdue, the Sacklers and the communities involved face high-stakes negotiations and Purdue has been preparing for filing for bankruptcy protection in case it cannot reach an agreement.

-Going into Chapter 11 would give Purdue the exclusive right for several months to propose a reorganization plan, which if approved by a U.S. bankruptcy judge could be forced on any local governments who decide to hold out.
+Going into Chapter 11 would give Purdue the exclusive right for several months to propose a reorganization plan, which if approved by a U.S. bankruptcy judge could be forced on any local governments that decide to hold out.

 Some state attorneys general have said they will resist any attempt by Purdue to use bankruptcy.